 Pellet smokers use wood pellets for both heat and smoke so you get smoke the entire time by default.
 Fortunately this is never a problem since pellet smokers burn wood very efficiently and the smoke flavor is on the milder side even if you apply mesquite smoke for the entire time.

 Some woods that I have found to be lighter in flavor are:

 The strength of the flavor is somewhat subjective in that it is relative to its seasoning process.
 Wood that has been dried for 6 months to a year will be stronger in flavor than wood that has been in the dry for 2 years or more. sometimes this history is not known making it hard to gauge the result and this is why I do not recommend applying smoke past 140 degrees most of the time.

-This is the times and temperatures that I use but please understand that they are only guidelines.
 All smokers are different and add in the other variables like weather conditions, wind, ambient temperature, etc. and things can vary by as much as an hour or more.

 Learn to tell doneness visually as well as with temperature and time and you will be a much better chef at the smoker.